Understanding SCORM: A Beginner's Guide to eLearning Standards

 SCORM vs xAPI vs cmi5: When to Use Which

-• - Best for: Tracking learning outside the LMS (mobile apps, VR, simulations), offline capture with later sync - Limitations: Requires an LRS (Learning Record Store) and custom reporting setup
+- Best for: Traditional LMS delivery, compliance courses, clear completion/score tracking - Limitations: Browser-based, online only, limited to the SCORM data model - Best for: Tracking learning outside the LMS (mobile apps, VR, simulations), offline capture with later sync - Limitations: Requires an LRS (Learning Record Store) and custom reporting setup - Best for: A modern bridge between LMS launch workflows and xAPI tracking

 If your organization relies on a SCORM-friendly LMS and standardized reporting, SCORM remains the fastest path to dependable training analytics.